 Prepaid credit or debit cards Offered by the major credit card companies including American Express, MasterCard and Visa, these cards are what they say: a specific amount of money is loaded onto the card and that is all that’s available to the cardholder.
 More money can be added by reloading online or at certain chain stores, like CVS.
 The cards carry transaction fees, which can be monthly or per transaction.
 Despite the fees, the cards are a good option for a teen who has difficulty staying within a budget.

-- Your student can keep his account at his hometown bank and use his debit card to withdraw money at ATMs (though there will be transaction fees) or pay for purchases.
-If your student will be working on or off-campus, he can try to have his paychecks direct-deposited.
-If his hometown bank has a mobile app, he can use his phone to deposit checks, too.
+- Your student can keep their account at their hometown bank and use their debit card to withdraw money at ATMs (though there will be transaction fees) or pay for purchases.
+If your student will be working on or off-campus, they can try to have their paychecks direct-deposited.
+If their hometown bank has a mobile app, they can use their phone to deposit checks, too.

 - At orientation or on move-in day, visit a bank near the college that offers student or college accounts and also has at least one ATM on campus.
 The advantages of low-minimum balances and no ATM fees might make this the smartest choice.
-This can be an account your child only uses while he’s at school.
+This can be an account your child uses only while they’re at school.

 - The paper bank statements for our kids’ bank accounts came home since this was their permanent address.
 We reviewed the statements each month to see how they were handling their money.